tristanallen/wordpress-test/README.md

 - The main thing to know is that the theme is located in `web/app/themes/sage`.
 - The templates are all in `web/app/themes/sage/resources/views/`.
 They follow the wordpress naming conventions, but they have .blade.php at the end (which allows [blade templates](https://laravel.com/docs/5.8/blade) - again, blade templates are not a part of this test).
-- Sass files are located in `web/app/themes/sage/resources/views/` and are set up to use [Tailwind](https://tailwindcss.com/docs/what-is-tailwind/).
+- Sass files are located in `web/app/themes/sage/resources/assets/styles/` and are set up to use [Tailwind](https://tailwindcss.com/docs/what-is-tailwind/).
 For any styling in this test, you can use either Tailwind or your own CSS.
+- Javascript files are located in `web/app/themes/sage/resources/assets/scripts/`.
+- You can add any dependencies you want to `web/app/themes/sage/package.json`, or `web/app/themes/sage/composer.json`.

 ### Setup